NangoHQ/nango/docs/docs/nango-deploy/heroku.md

 -   `NANGO_SERVER_URL`: the full URL of your Heroku app (or your custom domain)
 -   `NANGO_DATABASE_URL`: the value for the `DATABASE_URL` Heroku config var, to which you should append `?sslmode=no-verify` (i.e. `<DATABASE_URL>?sslmode=no-verify`)

-If you want to use a persistent storage for the OAuthSession then you will need to set the environment below.
-- `REDIS_CONNECTION_URL`: the fill URL of the redis connection for storage.
-By not setting the redis connection URL, the OAuth session will be lost in the case that the app restarts

 Finally, you should restart the app and it will work.

 You do not need to set the `SERVER_PORT` environment variable.